metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_application_layer_v1_manifest.md

 Optional:

-- `application_layer_policy` (String) Application Layer Policy controls whether or not ALP enforcement is enabled for the cluster.
-When enabled, NetworkPolicies with HTTP Match rules may be defined to opt-in workloads for traffic enforcement on the application layer.
+- `application_layer_policy` (String) Application Layer Policy controls whether or not ALP enforcement is enabled for the cluster.When enabled, NetworkPolicies with HTTP Match rules may be defined to opt-in workloads for traffic enforcement on the application layer.
 - `envoy` (Attributes) User-configurable settings for the Envoy proxy. (see [below for nested schema](#nestedatt--spec--envoy))
 - `l7_log_collector_daemon_set` (Attributes) L7LogCollectorDaemonSet configures the L7LogCollector DaemonSet. (see [below for nested schema](#nestedatt--spec--l7_log_collector_daemon_set))
 - `log_collection` (Attributes) Specification for application layer (L7) log collection. (see [below for nested schema](#nestedatt--spec--log_collection))
-- `web_application_firewall` (String) WebApplicationFirewall controls whether or not ModSecurity enforcement is enabled for the cluster.
-When enabled, Services may opt-in to having ingress traffic examed by ModSecurity.
+- `web_application_firewall` (String) WebApplicationFirewall controls whether or not ModSecurity enforcement is enabled for the cluster.When enabled, Services may opt-in to having ingress traffic examed by ModSecurity.

 <a id="nestedatt--spec--envoy"></a>
 ### Nested Schema for `spec.envoy`

 Optional:

-- `use_remote_address` (Boolean) If set to true, the Envoy connection manager will use the real remote address of the client connection when determining internal versus external origin and manipulating various headers.
+- `use_remote_address` (Boolean) If set to true, the Envoy connection manager will use the real remote addressof the client connection when determining internal versus external origin andmanipulating various headers.
-- `xff_num_trusted_hops` (Number) The number of additional ingress proxy hops from the right side of the x-forwarded-for HTTP header to trust when determining the origin client’s IP address.
+- `xff_num_trusted_hops` (Number) The number of additional ingress proxy hops from the right side of thex-forwarded-for HTTP header to trust when determining the origin client’sIP address.
 0 is permitted, but >=1 is the typical setting.

 <a id="nestedatt--spec--l7_log_collector_daemon_set"></a>